ClickHouse is an open-code columnar DBMS that allows for executing analytical queries in real time based on structured big data.

 Install the clickhouse-odbc driver to a computer with installed BI server.

-Install the clickhouse-client driver to a computer with installed BI server file.
+Install the clickhouse-client driver to a computer with installed BI server using one of the methods:

-After installing the clickhouse-odbc and clickhouse-client drivers execute the following settings:
+After installing the clickhouse-odbc and clickhouse-client drivers determine the following:

-Create the Database image in the repository with connection to the ClickHouse server.
+Create the Database object in the repository with connection to the ClickHouse server.
 A detailed description is given in the Connecting to Relational Databases section.

-Create a repository variable EXTRACT_DB.
+Create the repository variable EXTRACT_DB.
 As a value, specify ID of the Database object.

 Create a service user in the repository who will have access to required objects (models), set the Login, Login to Object Navigator and Read and Open All Objects privileges.